analyticalworkflows/TeachingMaterials/classes/VersionControl_Git_part_1/README.md

 - Create an account on [Github](https://github.com)

 ### Class structure
-After finishing-up [Structuring Projects](../StructuredProjects/README.md), we'll take a _5 min._ break then use the remaining time for:
+After finishing-up [Structuring Projects](../StructuredProjects/README.md), we'll use the remaining time for:
+- Discussion
+- (Re)starting your project's structure
-- setup of your project repository
+- Setup of your project repository
-- troubleshooting & discussion
+- Troubleshooting

 ### Further readings
 - [Blischak et al. 2016.
 A Quick Introduction to Version Control with Git and GitHub](../../readings/pdfs/Blischak2016.pdf)